Living rural in the city is great – you can do it, too.

 What are your resolutions?
 Put them in the comments below.

-One such issue in getting organized is known as the Endowment Effect.
+One issue in getting organized is known as the Endowment Effect.
 Having something in your possession makes it seem more valuable than if you didn’t have it but wanted to buy it.
 That is, right now, it seems to be worth $10, but at a garage sale you’d pay no more than $4.
 If it’s worth something, has a use, and/or would be wasteful to throw out, it becomes hard to just get rid of it.

 2 Comments